-14 Monetary aggregate targeting may be simpler to implement than inflation targeting, and has met with some success, though the link between monetary aggregates and inflation can be weak.
-The growth of money in circulation may also be hard to predict and control with traditional monetary policy instruments.

-- 43. The choice of the inflation target is important for exchange rate stability and can promote greater openness.
+The choice of the inflation target is important for exchange rate stability and can promote greater openness.
 Economies at similar levels of development and openness can promote exchange rate stability by selecting similar inflation targets.
-In developed countries, inflation targets tend to cluster around 2 percent, and in emerging economies around 4 percent.
-In Armenia, Georgia, and Kazakhstan the target levels for inflation are 4, 3, and 5-7 percent, respectively, in 2018.
-By selecting similar inflation targets, CCA countries would reduce the cost of hedging against FX risks and promote trade and financial links, including within the region, without imposing the more arduous constraints on policy, such as fiscal policy, that are typical of trade and monetary unions. - 44.
+In developed countries, inflation targets tend to cluster around 2 percent; in emerging economies, around 4 percent.
+In Armenia, Georgia, and Kazakhstan, the 2018 target levels for inflation are 4 percent, 3 percent, and 5 percent to 7 percent, respectively.
+By selecting similar inflation targets, CCA countries could reduce the cost of hedging against FX risks and promote trade and financial links (including within the region) without imposing the more arduous constraints on policy, such as fiscal policy, that are typical of trade and monetary unions.

 Strong political commitment is needed to successfully transition to inflation targeting.
 To successfully anchor expectations, the central bank needs to be assigned a clear inflation targeting mandate and granted strong de facto operational independence.
-Government interference in the central bank's operations, for instance through fiscal dominance or directed lending, needs to be discontinued.
-This is a tall order in some emerging and developing countries that are used to tightly controlling financial systems and allocating financial flows based on other policy objectives.
-While CCA central banks appear to be relatively independent and transparent based on the letter of the law (Dincer and Eichengreen, 2014), this does not always ensure adequate independence in practice. - 45.
+Government interference in the central bank's operations (for instance, through fiscal dominance or directed lending) must be discontinued.
+This is a tall order in some emerging and developing countries that are used to tightly controlling financial systems and allocating financial flows on the basis of other policy objectives.
+While CCA central banks appear to be relatively independent and transparent based on the letter of the law (Dincer and Eichengreen 2014), this does not always ensure adequate independence in practice.

 Modern monetary policy frameworks and strong institutional capacity support inflation targeting.
-CCA countries should continue to build their monetary policy frameworks and institutional capacity given the time it takes to set up modern IT frameworks.
-Key elements of a modern IT framework include declaring a medium-term inflation objective; selecting a suitable operational target; building up analytical capacity, particularly as regards inflation forecasting; deep and liquid money and foreign exchange markets; and, clear, open, and timely communications (Horton et al, 2016). - 46.
+Given the time it takes to set up modern inflation targeting frameworks, CCA countries should continue to build their monetary policy frameworks and institutional capacity.
+Key elements of a modern inflation targeting framework include declaring a medium-term inflation objective; selecting a suitable operational target; building analytical capacity, particularly with regard to inflation forecasting; having deep and liquid money and foreign exchange markets; and ensuring clear, open, and timely communications (Horton and others 2016).

 Addressing financial stability concerns arising from flexible exchange rates is essential, especially in the transition phase.
-Efforts to improve the health of bank balance sheets is key for banks to effectively manage large capital inflows and exchange rate swings.
-The high level of dollarization in the balance sheets of CCA banks, non-financial corporations, and households represents a considerable risk, particularly given the large net open FX positions (see below), and can impede monetary policy effectiveness.
-Incentives to reduce dollarization-including by achieving low and stable inflation, removing regulations that discourage local currency use, and prudential measures to encourage more local currency use (for example, lower local currency reserve requirements and higher provisions on FX lending)-can be helpful to reduce dollarization and mitigate FX risks.
-Some CCA countries are already undertaking de-dollarization strategies, including Armenia, Georgia, and the Kyrgyz Republic which have put in place a wide range of actions from restrictions on some FX transactions to prudential, supervisory, and crisis management measures.
+Efforts to improve the health of bank balance sheets is a key step to allow banks to effectively manage large capital inflows and exchange rate swings.
+The high level of dollarization in the balance sheets of CCA banks, nonfinancial corporations, and households represents a considerable risk, particularly given the large net open FX positions (described in later sections) and can impede monetary policy effectiveness.
+Incentives to reduce dollarization can be helpful to mitigate FX risks; these incentives include achieving low and stable inflation, removing regulations that discourage local currency use, and instituting prudential measures to encourage more local currency use (for example, lower local currency reserve requirements and higher provisions on FX lending).
+Some CCA countries are already pursuing de-dollarization strategies; for example, Armenia, Georgia, and the Kyrgyz Republic have put in place a wide range of actions, from restrictions on some FX transactions to prudential, supervisory, and crisis management measures.

-C. Financial Sector Policies15
+Financial Sector Policies

 Healthier banking systems and deeper capital markets in CCA countries would support regional and global integration by promoting more efficient intermediation, financial inclusion, larger capital flows, infrastructure investment, and economic diversification.
 To facilitate this transformation, bank balance sheets need to be strengthened, intermediation enhanced, transparency improved, financial inclusion encouraged, and correspondent banking relationships (CBRs) promoted.
-Developing capital markets would help companies diversify their financing sources and promote investment opportunities.
+Companies could diversify their financing sources and promote investment opportunities by developing capital markets.